sadhanasharma26/sadhanasharma26/README.md

 # <div id="header" align="center">  <b>Hey there!
 I'm Sadhana.</b>
   </div>

-### I am currently in my third year of B.Tech in Robotics and Automation at Symbiosis Institute of Technology, Pune.
-With unbridled enthusiasm and an unwavering commitment, I strive to continuously enhance my knowledge and abilities, evolving into an enhanced rendition of myself with the passage of time.
+### I am currently in my Final Year of B.Tech in Robotics and Automation at Symbiosis Institute of Technology, Pune.

-- I’m currently working on a project related to Object Detection and Tracking.
-- I’m currently learning Application of GANs in robotics.
-- I’m looking to collaborate on research in GANs.
 - How to reach me: Drop a message on my [Linkedin](https://www.linkedin.com/in/sadhana-sharma-/)

 <div id="badges" align="center">